-As its name suggest, this button will wipe out every data from the database and return it to its initial state.
+As its name suggests, this button will wipe out every data from the database and return it to its initial state.
 This means every Valamis related data will be erased.
-Certainly you don't want to push this button on a live system unless you have an up to date copy of the database.
+Certainly, you don't want to push this button on a live system unless you have an up to date copy of the database.

 Create Site Template